Thenlie/mdnman/lib/javascript/global_objects/math/index.md

   - : Returns the hyperbolic sine of the input.
 - {{jsxref("Math.sqrt()")}}
   - : Returns the positive square root of the input.
+- {{jsxref("Math.sumPrecise()")}}
+  - : Returns the sum of a passed iterable of numbers, avoiding floating point precision loss in intermediate results.
 - {{jsxref("Math.tan()")}}
   - : Returns the tangent of the input.
 - {{jsxref("Math.tanh()")}}